devops-works/ansible-mariadb/README.md

 Try this role many times and ensure it fits your needs before using it for production...

-While this role can help setting up master-slave replication or NEW servers, it won't help you setup replication for already deployed servers.
+While this role can help setting up master-replica replication or NEW servers, it won't help you setup replication for already deployed servers.

 # License